kneron/Kneron_Computer_Lab/README.md

-# Kneron Host Lib
+# Kneron Computer Lab

-This project contains python examples for Kneron USB dongle
+This project contains python examples for Kneron Computer Lab Book

 This is a brief introduction.
 For more detailed documents, please visit <http://doc.kneron.com/pythondocs>.